student mental health

 While important, high grades are not the sole measure of success.
 Practical skills, experience and interpersonal abilities are arguably more important.
 Many students who get results that they’re not happy with still go on to have successful careers.

-• Independence and lack of structure: Having more freedom can feel exciting, but without a set routine, it’s easy to feel overwhelmed or unmotivated.
+- Independence and lack of structure: Having more freedom can feel exciting, but without a set routine, it’s easy to feel overwhelmed or unmotivated.

-• Money worries: Managing your own finances for the first time, like budgeting for rent, food and social activities, can be stressful.
+- Money worries: Managing your own finances for the first time, like budgeting for rent, food and social activities, can be stressful.

-• Making new friends: Building a new social circle takes time and feeling lonely at first is completely normal.
+- Making new friends: Building a new social circle takes time and feeling lonely at first is completely normal.

-• Homesickness: Missing family, friends and the comfort of home is a common part of adjusting to university life.
+- Homesickness: Missing family, friends and the comfort of home is a common part of adjusting to university life.

-• Academic pressure: University work often comes with higher expectations, which can lead to stress and self-doubt.
+- Academic pressure: University work often comes with higher expectations, which can lead to stress and self-doubt.

-• Discovering neurodivergence: Some students realise they might be neurodivergent (e.g. ADHD or autism) as they face new academic and social challenges.
+- Discovering neurodivergence: Some students realise they might be neurodivergent (e.g. ADHD or autism) as they face new academic and social challenges.

-• Exploring your identity and interests: University is a time for self-discovery, which can be exciting but also bring uncertainty.
+- Exploring your identity and interests: University is a time for self-discovery, which can be exciting but also bring uncertainty.

 common mental health challenges faced by students

 Young people attending universities and colleges are in a critical transition period, often associated with various mental health difficulties.
-Here are some of the most common mental health conditions or challenges students face.
+Here are some of the most common mental health conditions or challenges students face:

-Anxiety
+2. Anxiety

-Depression
+3. Depression

 Depression is a prevalent mental health condition among students.
 It represents a complex emotional state characterised by intense sadness, hopelessness and a loss of interest or pleasure in daily activities.
-When these depressive symptoms persist and significantly impair a student’s functioning and overall quality of life, it is categorised as a mental health condition.
+When depressive symptoms persist and significantly impair a student’s functioning and overall quality of life, it is categorised as a mental health condition.

-Eating disorders
+4. Eating disorders

 Eating disorders encompass severe mental health conditions such as anorexia and bulimia.
 Anorexia involves extreme food restriction and distorted body image, often resulting in dangerously low body weight and physical and psychological complications.
 Bulimia involves binge eating followed by behaviours to control weight, leading to poor health effects and problems with body image.

-Neurodiversity
+Neurodiversity in students

 Some students first realise they might be neurodivergent when they get to university.
 Being neurodivergent means your brain works differently in areas like focus, learning or social interaction.
 This can include conditions like autism, ADHD and dyslexia.

-While neurodivergent students bring many unique strengths to their academic journeys, they are also are higher risk of leaving university early and experiencing mental health challenges, such as anxiety or depression.
+While neurodivergent students bring many unique strengths to their academic journeys, they are also at a higher risk of leaving university early and experiencing mental health challenges, such as anxiety or depression.
 The good news is that most universities offer specialised support for neurodivergent students like specialist mentoring, peer support groups and learning adjustments.

-while a student: be SMART
+while in education: be SMART

 Study effectively